-Riggs, D.W. (in-press 2019).
+Riggs, D.W.
+(2019).
 Discussing aspects of medical transition with parents of young transgender people: A psychotherapist’s perspective.
 In A. Lev & A. Gottlieb (Eds.)
 Families in transition: Parent perspectives.
 New York: Harrington Park Press.

 Riggs, D.W., von Doussa, H., & Power, J. (2018).
 Transgender people negotiating intimate relationships.
 In P. Dunk-West & T. Hafford-Letchfield (Eds.)
 Sexuality, sexual identity and intimacy research in social work and social care: A lifecourse epistemology.
 London: Routledge.